DavEst91/IH-W3-Project---Data-analysis-pipeline/README.md

 ```
 python3 main.py --estacion <ref code> --year <Year since you want information in format AAAA> --output <screen or file>
 ```
 Code of measuring stations response to international encoding and therefore are not changed.
-You can find them in the table below.
+You can find them in the table below and the correspondent ref code for this program.

 | ISO code | ref code |    Measuring station    |
 |:--------:|:--------:|:-----------------------:|